swiss-territorial-data-lab/proj-borderpoints/README.md

     * provided by the Canton of Fribourg
     * path: `data/ground_truth/Realite_terrain_Box/PL_realite_terrain_box.shp`
 * Ground truth (GT):
+    * Polygons
         * vector layer with the delineation and class of all the cadastral points in the bounding boxes
         * provided by the Canton of Fribourg
+        * path: `data/ground_truth/Realite_terrain_Polygone/PL_realite_terrain_polygones.shp`
+    * Points
+        * vector layer with the position of all the cadastral points in the bounding boxes
+        * created based on the ground truth polygons
-    * path: `data/data/ground_truth/Realite_terrain_Polygone/PL_realite_terrain_polygones.shp`
+        * path: `data/ground_truth/Realite_terrain_Points/PL_realite_terrain_points.gpkg`
 * Plan scales:
     * Excel file with the number and scale of each plan used for the GT
-    * path: `data/data/plan_scales.xlsx`
+    * path: `data/plan_scales.xlsx`
 * Cadastral survey data:
     * vector layer with the approximate position of cadastral points used to match detections with existing points
     * produced based on the polygon dataset of the cadastral survey of the Canton of Fribourg at the time
     * path: `data/BDMO2_subset.gpkg`

+**DISCLAIMER**: The plans made available online thank to the Canton of Freiburg are a slightly different version of the those used in the proof of concept.
+This difference in the input data, added to the variability inherent in the use of detectron2 for segmentation, leads to some differences in the results compared to the published documentation.

 ## General workflow